matt2ology/mgmt117-business-ethics-and-society/chapter-02-the-evolution-of-business-ethics/Chapter 02 - Learning objectives.md

 # Chapter 02 - Learning Objectives

-2.1 Describe salient business ethics issues in precapitalist civilizations.
+2.1 Describe salient business ethics issues in pre-capitalist civilizations.

 2.2 Summarize the ethical foundation of capitalism as argued by Adam Smith in the 1700s.